top of page

 Plastic waste has been a really huge problem within the last couple decades, building up more and more in our environment.
 This has been affecting the animals, plants, and microorganisms that inhabit our world.
 12 million metric tons enter our oceans every year!
 Naturally this has drove scientific research into how to reduce plastic waste.

-Scientists at first started with modifying the bacteria E. Coli since this was readily available and extremely common, but this bacteria prefers to break down sugars, and would digest the plastic very slowly.
+Scientists at first started with modifying the bacteria E. coli since this was readily available and extremely common, but this bacteria prefers to break down sugars, and would digest the plastic very slowly.
 In 2016 scientists located in Sakai Japan found a bacteria that was naturally breaking down the plastic by itself in a plastic water bottle recycling plant.
-This bacteria was known as Ideonella Sakaiensis which is a gram negative, rod shaped bacteria.
-The scientists believed it naturally evolved to begin digesting the plastic, because so much of it entered its enviroment.
-The major type of plastic Ideonella Sakaiensis will digest is polyethylene terephthalate (PET), which is the common plastic used to make disposable water bottles.
+This bacteria was known as Ideonella sakaiensis which is a gram negative, rod shaped bacteria.
+The scientists believed it naturally evolved to begin digesting the plastic, because so much of it entered its environment.
+The major type of plastic Ideonella sakaiensis will digest is polyethylene terephthalate (PET), which is the common plastic used to make disposable water bottles.

 Monomer